Antillean cave rail

 The Antillean cave rail (Nesotrochis debooyi), also known as DeBooy's rail, is an extinct species of flightless bird which occurred on Puerto Rico and the United States Virgin Islands.

 Extinction

 Bone fragments of this species were first unearthed by archaeologist Theodoor de Booy in kitchen midden deposits on the Richmond estate near Christiansted, U.S. Virgin Islands in July 1916 and described by Alexander Wetmore in 1918.
-The Antillean cave rail might have become extinct before the arrival of the Europeans.
+The Antillean cave rail might have become extinct before the arrival of Europeans.